rzk1/cp2k-mcgill/README.md

 5. All new developments in master git branch are send to the official svn repository.

 ================ Sychronization ===============
-# goto dir that contains both .svn and .git
+* goto dir that contains both .svn and .git cd CP2K_HOME
-cd CP2K_HOME

-# make sure you are on master branch
-git checkout master
+* make sure you are on master branch git checkout master

-# make sure you master branch does not contain any uncomitted developments
-# as indicated above it important not to keep long-term developments in master branch
+* make sure you master branch does not contain any uncomitted developments as indicated above it important not to keep long-term developments in master branch git status

+* compare your local svn to the official repository svn status --show-updates

+* get updates from the official repository svn update

+* check what changes git sees
 git status

-# compare your local svn to the official repository
-svn status --show-updates

-# Get updates from the official repository
-svn update

-# check what changes git sees
-git status

-# decide which svn updates git master branch is allowed to receive
-# ideally all changes (except for obvious garbage)
-# to stage all modified/deleted files use:
-git add -u
+* decide which svn updates git master branch is allowed to receive, ideally all changes (except for obvious garbage). to stage all modified/deleted files use: git add -u

-# commit staged files
+* commit staged files
 git commit -m "message here"

-# send to github
+* send to github
 git push origin master

 ==============================================